raphamorim/raphamorim.github.com/about/index.md

 Currently writing algorithms in **.js**, **.ex** and **.go**.

+Love Japanese culture (親日), 70s/80s songs and a lot of 8bit art.

 I already worked in Petrobras, Videolog, Onyo Inc., Crave Food Services [...]

 Speaker at over twenty conferences giving talks about web technologies like JavaScript/ES6, Web Perfomance, React and Canvas/WebGL.